 Bryant is the official ambassador for After-School All-Stars (ASAS), an American non-profit organization that provides comprehensive after-school programs to children in 13 US cities.
 Bryant also started the Kobe Bryant China Fund, which will partner with the Soong Ching Ling Foundation, a charity backed by the Chinese government.
 The Kobe Bryant China Fund will raise money earmarked for education and health programs within China.
 Bryant has won five NBA World Championships with the Los Angeles Lakers: 2000, 2001, 2002, 2009 and 2010.
 Bryant has been injured off and on since 2012 and is in his mid 30's.
 He played with the Lakers until the end of the 2015/16 season.
 On April 13, 2016, Bryant played his final NBA game against the Utah Jazz, scoring a season-high 60 points.

 In 2017, he published Dear Basketball, an American short film written and narrated by himself and directed and animated by Glen Keane, with music by John Williams.
-It was based on letter Bryant wrote to The Players' Tribune on November 29, 2015 announcing his retirement from basketball.
+It was based on a letter Bryant wrote to The Players' Tribune on November 29, 2015, announcing his retirement from basketball.
 It won an Academy Award the following year.
 Bryant was a lifelong fan of his hometown NFL team, the Philadelphia Eagles.
-He was also a fan of soccer teams Barcelona, AC Milan and Manchester City.
+He was also a fan of soccer teams Barcelona, AC Milan, and Manchester City.

 On January 26, 2020, Kobe Bryant and his daughter Gianna Maria Onore were killed in helicopter crash in Calabasas, California.
 Two years later, a temporary statue of him and his daughter was placed at the crash site.